Every email subscriber has a lifecycle. It begins when they subscribe to an email list.

 The most dangerous mistake an email marketer can make is to consider email marketing as a one-way communication channel.
 That’s DANGEROUS.

 As an email marketer, your job does not end with sending out a couple of emails to a long list of subscribers.
 Rather, your job has just begun!
 Your email subscribers did opt-in to receive emails from you, but that was just the starting of the whole email subscriber’s lifecycle.

 The whole ‘sending emails’ solely depends on whether your subscribers want to receive them or not.
 According to a statistics compilation from Convince and Convert:

 21% of email recipients knowingly report emails as spam although they are not!

 The same report states that 69% report spam based on the email subject line.
-Now these are some scary statistics, especially in a time when a majority of the communication and promotions happen over emails.
+Now, these are some scary statistics, particularly at a time when the majority of the communication and promotion happen over emails.